 Maybe you like brunch, or maybe you're a terrible person who makes really bad decisions -- either way, if you're gonna do brunch, it damn sure better include bottomless boozing.
-So, we found FIFTY-SEVEN never-ending drinking deals around the city, tried all of them, took a nap, and then conveniently organized them by neighborhood...
+So, we found THE BEST never-ending drinking deals around the city, tried all of them, took a nap, and then conveniently organized them by neighborhood...

 30 SW 12th St

 The Deal: Bottomless red sangria made with Cognac, or carbonated white sangria – kinda like a bellini, but without the Champagne hangover – for $20 from 11:30am-2pm.